jbroadway/galleries/README.md

 # Simple Galleries

-** Status: Alpha **

 This is a very simple photo gallery app for the [Elefant CMS](http://www.elefantcms.com/).
 Galleries are simply folders under Tools > Files with a bit of metadata attached, sorted by date or alphabetically.

-Galleries can be embedded into any page via the Dynamic Objects button in the WYSIWYG editor, or accessed via the `/galleries` URL, which you can add to your site navigation by visiting Tools > Navigation and dragging the `Galleries` page into your site tree.
+Galleries can be embedded into any page via the "Photo Galleries" option in the Dynamic Objects button in the WYSIWYG editor, or accessed via the `/galleries` URL, which you can add to your site navigation by visiting Tools > Navigation and dragging the `Photo Gallery` page into your site tree.

 ## Installation